Detection of nonacute arsenic exposure in hair specimens

 The highest hair arsenic observed at Mayo Clinic was 210 mcg/g dry weight in a case of chronic exposure that was the cause of death.

-1. Sthiannopkao S, Kim K-W, Cho KH, et al: Arsenic levels in human hair, Kandal Province, Cambodia: The influences of groundwater arsenic, consumption period, age and gender.
+1. Sthiannopkao S, Kim K-W, Cho KH, et al. Arsenic levels in human hair, Kandal Province, Cambodia: The influences of groundwater arsenic, consumption period, age and gender.
 Applied Geochemistry 2010;25:81-90

-2. Pearse DC, Dowling K, Gerson AR, et al: Arsenic microdistribution and speciation in toenail clippings of children living in a historic gold mining area.
+2. Pearse DC, Dowling K, Gerson AR, et al. Arsenic microdistribution and speciation in toenail clippings of children living in a historic gold mining area.
 Sci Total Environ 2010;408:2590-2599

 Tuesday

-This test was developed, and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
-This test has not been cleared or approved by the US Food and Drug Administration.
+This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
+It has not been cleared or approved by the US Food and Drug Administration.

 82175